1. Collection and Use of Candidate Personal Information

 We may retain your personal information for as long as necessary to fulfil the purpose for which it was collected or to comply with legal or regulatory requirements.
 We strive to retain your personal information no longer than is reasonably necessary to carry out the purposes listed in this Notice or as required by law.
 For candidates that are not hired, we retain your personal information for up to 5 years following the end of our business relationship in accordance with applicable law.

 Freddie Mac complies with laws and regulations that permit certain requests related to your data in our files, including, but not limited to, the California Consumer Privacy Act (the “CCPA”).
-The California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act (CPRA), provides California residents with the following rights regarding their Personal Information:
+The CCPA, as amended by the California Privacy Rights Act (CPRA), provides California residents with the following rights regarding their Personal Information:

 The right to know what personal information we have collected, used, disclosed, and sold or shared about you, including the categories of personal information, the categories of sources from which the personal information is collected, the business or commercial purpose for collecting, selling, or sharing personal information, the categories of third parties to whom Freddie Mac discloses personal information, and the specific pieces of personal information Freddie Mac has collected about you.